dlccyes/CollegeNotes/NTUNotes/Junior/Computer Networks.md

 			-  provide a meeting point for multiple ISPs to peer
 			-  standalone building with its own switches
 	-  Network Structure 5
-		-  Network Structure 4
+		-  based on Network Structure 4
 		-  content-provider networks
-			-  e.g. Google
+			-  e.g. Google, Amazon, Netflix
 			-  data centers are interconnected privately, separated from the public Internet
 			-  peer with lower-tier ISPs
 				-  directly or through IXP